|Cleveland East Entrance, OH|

 In 1918, a new steel, skeletal tower with an enclosure at its top was placed at the east entrance.
 An air diaphone was installed in the enclosure and commenced operation on July 24, 1918, keeping the same characteristic as the siren — a four-second blast every twenty seconds.
 The new tower and installation of the diaphone cost $6,262.
 The following year, a new armored submarine cable had to be laid at a cost of $6,473.

-After several decades, the East Entrance Lighthouse was replaced by a modern D9 steel tower, like other pierhead lights on the Great Lakes.
+After several decades, a modern D9 steel tower, like those used for other pierhead lights on the Great Lakes, replaced the East Entrance Lighthouse.
 The current cylindrical forty-seven-foot tower is white with a distinctive red band in the middle.
 It displays a red light that flashes three seconds on, three seconds off.
 Because the breakwater is not attached to the shore, the light is accessible only by boat.

 Located at the east end of the long breakwater forming the Cleveland harbor.
 The lighthouse is owned by the Coast Guard.
 Tower closed.